ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 ### Updating allowed transit encryption modes in the UI
 {: #fs-update-transit-encryption-ui}

-The owner of share can change the allowed transit encryption modes.
+The owner of a share can change the allowed transit encryption modes.
 However, before this property can be changed, all bindings must be deleted.
 Deleting the bindings severs the network path between origin file share and accessor share, and puts the mount target that is attached to the accessor share in a failed state.
 For more information, see [Removing access to a file share from other accounts](/docs/vpc?topic=vpc-file-storage-accessor-delete&interface=ui).
 {: important}

 1. Select a file share from the [list of file shares](/docs/vpc?topic=vpc-file-storage-view).